xaithe/opg-dockerise-go/README.md

 - Creating a Dockerfile
 - Building the Go app
 - Mapping ports
-- Setup Docker on your local machine
+- Setting up Docker on your local machine
 - Passing environment variable